 Bhagar also called Sama ke Chawal, Variche Bhat or Varai is a variety of Millet that is perfect to serve on vrat (Hindu fasting days).
-Here is how to make it (vegetarian, gluten-free).
+Here is how to make it.

 About Bhagar

 Barnyard millet can be cooked in multiple ways.
-You can make sweets like kheer, phirni, etc using it or savories like this khichdi that I am sharing today.
+You can make sweets like kheer, phirni, etc., using it or savories like this khichdi I shared in this post.

 This grain can be had for vrat as it is gluten-free.

-Since cereal-based grains are not consumed during the fasting days, bhagar which belongs to the millet family stands out to be a perfect substitute for all sorts of rice dishes that we usually make for lunch and dinner.
+Since cereal-based grains are not consumed during fasting days, bhagar, which belongs to the millet family, stands out as a perfect substitute for all sorts of rice dishes that we usually make for lunch and dinner.

 Making this millet khichdi is super easy and very quick.
-Although it is a preferred recipe for vrat days, you can make it any time you want.
+Although it is a preferred recipe for vrat days, you can make it any time.

-If you are making it for non-fasting days, then add a bunch of vegetables of your choice along with potatoes and flavor it with some powdered spices for a taste change.
+If you make it for non-fasting days, add some vegetables and potatoes and flavor it with powdered spices for a taste change.

-Here are some more millet recipes that you might like
+Here are some more millet recipes that you might like: Thinai Pongal, Ragi Malt, Ragi Idli, and Bajre ki Khichdi.

 Ingredients

 Ghee – Make this dish in ghee for the best taste.
-Having said that, you can cook it in oil too.
+You can cook it in oil, too.

 Potatoes – Potatoes give a nice texture and taste to this khichdi.